modelkiss/DRA-for-class-federated-unlearning/README.md

   FedEraser calibration, adaptive FedAF optimisation, or one-shot classifier surgery so that three distinct forgetting mechanisms can be compared.
-- **Attacks** – infer the forgotten label using per-class accuracy, confusion, and gradient-difference signals, and reconstruct representative samples via gradient inversion or an optional diffusion generator.
+- **Attacks** – infer the forgotten label using per-class accuracy, confusion, and gradient-difference signals, and reconstruct representative samples with a text-to-image diffusion generator.
 - **Reporting** – store reconstructed tensors, serialized models, and metadata summarizing attack success under different defense regimes.